Certifying position-momentum entanglement at telecommunication wavelengths: Introduction

-In this paper, we report on a bright source producing position-momentum EPR-entangled photons at telecom wavelengths allowing for the efficient integration into existing quantum communication infrastructures.
+In this paper, we report on a bright source producing position-momentum EPR-entangled photons at telecommunication wavelengths allowing for the efficient integration into existing quantum communication infrastructures.
 We generate photons via SPDC in a Magnesium Oxide doped periodically poled Lithium Niobate (MgO:ppLN) crystal with type-0 phase-matching in a Sagnac-configuration with a center-wavelength of $1550.15\,$ nm.
 We evaluate near- and far-field correlations by probabilistically splitting the photon-pairs at a beamsplitter and transversely scanning two fibers in ($x\textsubscript{1}, y\textsubscript{1}$) and ($x\textsubscript{2}, y\textsubscript{2}$) directions respectively.
 The photons in each fiber were counted with a superconducting nanowire single-photon detector (SNSPD) and a time tagging device connected to a readout-system.
 The temporal correlation between the time tags was later analyzed.
 Based on these measurements, we certify position-momentum EPR-entanglement with high statistical significance.
-We demonstrate the high-dimensional character of the produced EPR-correlations by estimating the Schmidt number of the photon pairs.
+We further calculate the entanglement of formation of the photon pairs to be greater than 1, indicating a dimensionality of greater than 2.
 Furthermore, our setup is stable over several hours and the used imaging system is capable of coupling the entangled photons into photonic waveguides.
 In addition, our source can be extended to hyper-entanglement experiments harnessing entanglement in the position-momentum as well as polarization degree of freedom.
-To the best of our knowledge, this is the first demonstration of position-momentum EPR-entangled photon pairs from a type-0 phase-matched SPDC source at telecom wavelength.
-Our results show the possibility of utilizing the high-dimensional characteristic of continuous-variable EPR-entanglement for this regime and, thus, enable its integration in existing telecom quantum-communication systems.
+To the best of our knowledge, this is the first demonstration of position-momentum EPR-entangled photon pairs from a type-0 phase-matched SPDC source at telecommunication wavelength.
+Our results show the possibility of utilizing the high-dimensional characteristic of continuous-variable EPR-entanglement for this regime and, thus, enable its integration in existing telecommunication quantum-communication systems.